 There are many ways to set up a financially secure future for your loved ones.
-You could enlist the help of a financial advisor to come up with a comprehensive financial plan.
-Trust funds are another way to set your children or grandchildren up for future financial success.
-And they aren’t just for the very wealthy.
-You can open a trust fund to ensure your loved ones manage and distribute your assets in a specific way, regardless of your net worth.
+Trust funds, for example, can be a strong way to set your children or grandchildren up for future financial success.
+Also, contrary to popular opinion, they aren’t necessarily just for the very wealthy.
+In fact, you can open a trust fund to ensure your loved ones manage and distribute your assets in a specific way, regardless of your net worth.
 For help with trust funds or any other estate planning issues, consider working with a financial advisor.

 What Is a Trust Fund?

-There are three parties involved in a trust fund: the grantor, the trustee and the beneficiary.
+There are three parties who take part in a trust fund: the grantor, the trustee, and the beneficiary.
 The grantor is the person who establishes the trust fund and places his or her assets into the fund.
 The trustee is the person or institution who holds and manages the assets.
-Finally, your beneficiary is the person you’ve chosen to receive the fund’s assets.
+Finally, your beneficiary is the person you choose to receive the fund’s contents.

 Trust funds differ from other estate planning tools.
 They enable the grantor to provide specifications for how and when the beneficiary will receive the trust’s assets.
 For example, as a grantor, you may choose to pay out funds annually to the beneficiary or as a lump sum once the beneficiary reaches a certain age.
 The grantor can even specify the funds go towards a significant expense like college tuition or a down payment on a house.